-- 21 THE CULTURES OF MAN The culture concept; its use in perceiving and understanding behavioral regularity and the diversity of social systems.
-The life-ways of non-Western societies of varying social complexity.
+- 21 The Cultures of Man The culture concept; its use in perceiving and understanding behavioral regularity and the diversity of social systems.
+The lifeways of non-Western societies of varying social complexity.
 Three hours.
 I, II.
-Staff. - 24 WORLD PRE-HISTORY The origins and antiquity of culture; the development of increasing cultural complexity and diversity; the beginnings of civilizations.
+Staff. - 24 World Pre-History The origins and antiquity of culture; the development of increasing cultural complexity and diversity; the beginnings of civilizations.
 The nature of archaeological data and interpretation.
 Significance of similar development in the Old and New Worlds.
 Three hours.
-Mr. Haviland. - 26 PHYSICAL ANTHROPOLOGY An introduction to the study of the evolution and racial differentiation of man.
+Mr Haviland. - 26 PHYSICAL ANTHROPOLOGY An introduction to the study of the evolution and racial differentiation of man.
 Three hours.
 Mr. Haviland. - 161 PEOPLES OF THE AMERICAS An ethnographic survey of representative Amerindian cultures.
 Attention will be paid to the standard culture areas and culture history, modern fusions of Amerindian and European peoples, and to the theoretical implications of American research data.
 Prerequisite: 21.
 Three hours.
 Messrs.
-Haviland and Johnson. - 162 PEOPLES OF AFRICA A survey of representative African cultures.
+Haviland and Johnson. - 162 Peoples of Africa A survey of representative African cultures.
 Emphasis is placed on the trends and schools of African anthropological research, and on socio-cultural understanding of emerging African societies.
 Prerequisite: 21.
 Three hours.
 Mr. Johnson. - 163 PEOPLES OF SOUTHEAST ASIA AND OCEANIA A general ethnographic survey of contemporary culture types in Southeast Asia, Polynesia, Micronesia, Melanesia and Australia.
 Consideration is given to the traditional cultures of these areas and their place in the modern world.
 Prerequisite: 21.
 Three hours.
-Staff. - 165 PEOPLES OF JAPAN, CHINA AND INDIA A survey of these three major civilizations of east and south Asia.
+Mr. Lux. - 165 Peoples of Japan, China and India A survey of these three major civilizations of east and south Asia.
 Consideration of their culture history, social structure, and cultural contributions to the world.
 Contrasts with the experience of the North Atlantic world emphasized.
 Prerequisite: 21.
-Three hours.
-Mr. Johnson. - 221 Culture and Personality (See sociology 221) - 225 CURRENT ANTHROPOLOGICAL THEORY The data and theories of sociocultural dynamics: innovation, diffusion, acculturation, revitalization; theories of cultural evolution, culture circles, and the American historical school.
+Three hours, Mr. Johnson.

+- 193, 194 College Honors - 195, 196 SPECIAL TOPICS - 197, 198 READINGS AND RESEARCH - 221 CULTURE AND PERSONALITY (See sociology 221) - 225 CURRENT ANTHROPOLOGICAL THEORY The data and theories of sociocultural dynamics: innovation, diffusion, acculturation, revitalization; theories of cultural evolution, culture circles, and the American historical school.
 Prerequisite: 21, and 161, 162, 163, or 165.
 Three hours.
-Mr. Johnson.

-- 228 SOCIAL ORGANIZATION Evaluation of the comparative method in anthropology; its use in the formation of generalizations concerning the nature of society.
+Mr. Johnson. - 228 Social Organization Evaluation of the comparative method in anthropology; its use in the formation of generalizations concerning the nature of society.
 Prerequisite: 21, and 161, 162, 163, or 165.
 Three hours.
-Mr. Haviland. - 283 APPLIED ANTHROPOLOGY A descriptive and analytical presentation of the place of anthropology in the modern world.
+Mr. Haviland. - 262 Cultural Geography (Same as geography 262) - 283 APPLIED ANTHROPOLOGY A descriptive and analytical presentation of the place of anthropology in the modern world.
 Study of the human problems resulting from attempts to direct cultural change in subindustrial societies.
 Prerequisite: 21, and 161, 162, 163, or 165.
 Three hours.
-Mr. Johnson. - 290 SEMINAR Prerequisite: twelve hours of anthropology and senior standing.
+Mr. Johnson. - 290 Seminar Prerequisite: twelve hours of anthropology and senior standing.
 Three hours.